egeoffrey/egeoffrey-bridge/README.md

 ## Version

-The version of this egeoffrey-bridge is 1.0-8 on the development branch.
+The version of this egeoffrey-bridge is 1.0-9 on the master branch.